linushak/devstarCode/README.md

 ### Mission Instructions ###

 To deploy your fighter, you will use Continuous Integration and Deployment.
-+ In short, when you push the code from your development environment or perform a change in the GitHub editor for the Git repository.
-Werker will then automatically build, package and deploy your application to Application Container Cloud.
++ First you will connect your cloned GitHub repostiory to a Continuous Integration and Deployment pipeline using Wercker.

-You will not to have to worry about compilation, package and deployment.
++ You will then perform a change on your code.

-Since your code is already cloned, all you need to do is to make a change on it, commit the change to the local repository and push it to the remote original repository on Github.
-Or you Could even edit the files directly on GitHub.
++ Werker will then automatically build, package and deploy your application to Application Container Cloud.

-To Get this deployment working we will need to create an Account with Wercker.
+**Setting up the Continuous Integration and Deployment pipeline

 - Open a browser window on [https://github.com](https://github.com) and sign in using your GitHub Account.
 - Open a second window on [https://app.wercker.com](https://app.wercker.com) and use the "Sign in with GitHub" button.